-ArtWorks is a collaborative program delivered by United World Voices to empower and engage homeless youth in Ottawa.
-ArtWorks provides youth with essential life skills in a casual, low pressure creative environment that bridges artistic expression with personal achievement, entrepreneurialism, and sustainable living practices.
-With the goal of improving income generation opportunities for homeless youth, this six-week program enables participants to design, craft, and sell one-of-a-kind handcrafted items such as belts, jewelry and other household items using recycled tire materials.
+ArtWorks is a social enterprise operated by United World Voices to empower and engage homeless youth in Ottawa.
+ArtWorks provides youth with essential pre-employment and life skills in a casual, low pressure creative environment that bridges artistic expression with personal achievement, entrepreneurialism, and sustainable living practices.
+With the goal of improving the path to employment and income generation opportunities for homeless youth, ArtWorks enables participants to design, craft, and sell one-of-a-kind handcrafted items such as belts, jewelry and other household items using recycled bicycle tires and tubes and other reclaimed materials.

-Guided by facilitators from the arts community, participants have the opportunity to learn how artistic self-expression and dedication can translate into income generating opportunities.
+Guided by expert facilitators, participants develop self-confidence together with essential employment skills including production, quality assurance, and customer relations while earning income.
 Inspirational presentations and facilitated discussions provide a platform for group discussions relating to sustainable life off the streets, creative expression, and important work-place skills.

 Community Sports Program